vb-consulting/NpgsqlRest/README.md

 [12:46:05.358 INF] Started in 00:00:00.2759846, listening on ["http://localhost:8080"], version 2.26.0.0 [NpgsqlRest]
 ```

-Also, two more file will be generated on startup:
+Also, two more files will be generated on startup:

 1) `todo_public.http`

-HTTP file for testing debugging and development (VS Code requires rest-client plugin).
+HTTP file for testing, debugging, and development (VS Code requires rest-client plugin).

 ```console
 @host=http://localhost:8080